Pfizer Inc.'s (PFE) Stock: A Long-Term Performance Analysis - News Heater

-The stock of Pfizer Inc. (PFE) has gone up by 2.91% for the week, with a -4.07% drop in the past month and a -7.39% drop in the past quarter.
-The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are 1.96% for PFE.
-The simple moving average for the last 20 days is 0.72% for PFE’s stock, with a simple moving average of -15.08% for the last 200 days.
+The stock of Pfizer Inc. (PFE) has gone down by -0.12% for the week, with a -3.35% drop in the past month and a -7.15% drop in the past quarter.
+The volatility ratio for the week is 2.36%, and the volatility levels for the past 30 days are 1.93% for PFE.
+The simple moving average for the last 20 days is -0.93% for PFE’s stock, with a simple moving average of -16.29% for the last 200 days.

 Is It Worth Investing in Pfizer Inc. (NYSE: PFE) Right Now?